Best Coffee Shops in Midtown NYC | Quality + Atmosphere

 2. Devocion

-ONE OF THE BEST MIDTOWN COFFEE SHOPS FOR a hipster vibe
+ONE OF THE BEST MIDTOWN COFFEE SHOPS FOR hipster vibes

 Devocion is all about having the freshest coffee experience possible.
 Their Colombian coffee beans are flown to their roaster in Brooklyn, ensuring the beans are never more than 10 to 45 days old.
-They say most coffee shops are using beans that are 150 to 365 days old by using third party exporters.
+They claim most coffee shops are using beans 150 to 365 days old because they use third-party exporters.

 The interior feels like a dimly lit study or living room in a cozy home.
 The place is always packed.